 5. Bipolar Disorder:

 • Issue: Bipolar disorder, which involves episodes of mania and depression, typically results in automatic disqualification.
-However, some waivers may be considered on a case-by-case basis.
+However, sometimes a military waiver for mental health issues involving suspected bipolar disorder may be considered on a case-by-case basis.
 This difficulty is best assessed by an ongoing therapist rather than through psychological testing.

 6. Schizophrenia and Other Psychotic Disorders: